 The 2 we’ve mentioned above are the main kinds of ISAs.
 However, there are a few more niche types that you may also come across.
 These are:

-- Lifetime ISAs.
+Lifetime ISAs.
 A Lifetime ISA (also known as a LISA) is a special kind of ISA that helps you save for buying your first home or to tide you over later on in life.
 The government will add 25% to whatever you pay in, up to £4,000 per year.
 However, you can only take the money out once you turn 60, unless you’re diagnosed with a terminal illness or using it to buy your first home.
 Otherwise, you'll be charged a hefty 25% penalty.
+Nude¹ can help you set one of these up.

 So, what happens to your ISA when you die?